freedomofpress/securedrop/docs/install.md

 You should see 'Good signature from "Freedom of the Press Foundation Master Signing Key"' in the output of `git tag`.
 If you do not, signature verification has failed and you *should not* proceed with the installation.
 If this happens, please contact us at securedrop@freedom.press.

+### Install Ansible

+Next you need to install Ansible.
+To do this, you first need to update your package manager's package lists to be sure you get the latest version of Ansible.
+It should take a couple minutes.

+    sudo apt-get update

+Now, install Ansible by entering this command:

+    sudo apt-get install ansible

 ### Set up SSH keys for the Admin

 Now that you've verified the code that's needed for installation, you need to create an SSH key on the Admin Workstation.
 Initially, Ubuntu has SSH configured to authenticate users with their password.
 This new key will be copied to the *Application Server* and the *Monitor Server*, and will replace the use of the password for authentication.
 Since the Admin Live USB was set up with [SSH Client persistence](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html#index3h2), this key will be saved on the Admin Live USB and can be used in the future to authenticate to the servers in order to perform administrative tasks.